-Plantar fasciitis is an overuse injury involving the plantar fascia, a tough, fibrous band of tissue that supports the longitudinal arch of the foot.
-Also known as jogger’s heel, tennis heel or Policeman’s heel, plantar fasciitis is one of the most common injuries affecting athletes and individuals who are constantly on their feet for a long period of time.
+The plantar fasciitis is an overuse injury involving the plantar fascia.
+A tough, fibrous band of tissue that supports the longitudinal arch of the foot.
+Also known as jogger’s heel, tennis heel, or Policeman’s heel.
+Plantar fasciitis is one of the most common injuries affecting athletes and individuals who are constantly on their feet for a long period of time.

-Severe heel pain, usually is described as knife-like especially during the first few steps in the morning.
+Severe heel pain usually is described as knife-like, especially during the first few steps in the morning.
 According to the American Academy of Podiatric Sports Medicine, heel pain is the most common presenting symptom of patients who seek treatment from podiatric practitioners.
-It is estimated that each year, 10% of foot injuries associated with running are attributable to plantar fasciitis (Buchbinder, 2004).
+Buchbinder (2004) estimates that each year, 10% of foot injuries associated with running are attributable to plantar fasciitis.

-Anatomy of the Foot and Plantar Fascia
+Anatomy of the Plantar Fasciitis

 The arch is the most important structure of the feet, as it endures the entire body weight and absorbs a great amount of stress every time the body thrusts the feet with each stride.
 Therefore, any alteration or injury involving the arches can have a drastic effect on balance and gait.

-The foot has three arches: the medial longitudinal arch, the lateral longitudinal arch and the transverse arch.
+The foot has three arches: the medial longitudinal arch, the lateral longitudinal arch, and the transverse arch.
 The medial longitudinal arch, the highest arch, functions as the chief load-bearing structure in the foot (Glasoe, Yack & Saltzman, 1999).

-It provides stability during stance, gait and other weight bearing activities.
-Around and within the fascia.
+It provides stability during stance, gait, and other weight-bearing activities.
+Plantar nerves mediate pain sensations around and within the fascia.
 To help absorb the shock of walking, a fat pad in the heel bone coves the plantar fascia.
 A damaged plantar fascia, most especially at its attachment point on the heel bone, may give rise to plantar fasciitis.

 Rick Kaselj, MS